 Why You’ll Love It:

-Simple, Fresh Ingredients: The dessert uses fresh, in-season vegetables that you can find easily and for a good price.
-From the juicy cherry tomatoes to the tender zucchini and squash, each ingredient lends its own distinctive flavor and texture.
+Simple, Fresh Ingredients: The dessert consists of seasonal vegetables you can find in a grocery store near you for a fair price.
+Everything from the juicy cherry tomatoes to the tender zucchini and squash have their own distinct flavor and texture that all come together beautifully.

-Quick and Easy Prep: It takes just minutes to prepare this side, which features fewer ingredients and simple steps.
-It’s perfect for days when you want a made-from-scratch side with minimal fuss.
+Quick and Easy Prep: With fewer ingredients and simple steps, this side can be prepared in minutes.
+It’s ideal for those days when you want a made-from-scratch side with little fuss.

-Packed With Flavor: Garlic, Parmesan and olive oil elevate the flavor of the vegetables.
+Packed With Flavor: The vegetables are seasoned with garlic, Parmesan and olive oil.
 The roasting caramelizes the veggies and gives them depth and a little crispness that’s irresistible.

 Vegan and Nutritious: Low in natural carbohydrates, high in fiber and vitamins, this dish makes a lovely side that goes with nearly any meal.
 You can effortlessly mix and match ingredients as your taste and dietary preferences dictate.